Updated:

 Many researchers and scholars have written about the care to be taken for organizational changes and change management policies that occur when international companies merge.
 Taylor (Taylor, 2000) has written about how companies need to communicate effectively.
 He argues that when dealing with cross-cultural changes, societal and cultural forces have to be addressed effectively.
 These forces can severely affect organizations and restrict their functioning.

-Johnson (Johnson et all, 2004) have argued that in the early 1980s if employees would follow a predetermined set of corporate values then they could be allowed to bring in innovation.
-This would mean that shared values would help to encourage employees to perform better than ever.
-But this approach has its disadvantages.
-By placing importance on shared values, the employees may feel that they are being manipulated and this can create distrust and cynicism.
-Another important fact that Johnson has pointed out is regarding slogans and the vision statement.
-These things need to be followed and reflected in the behavior of managers.
-So slogans such as people are our greatest assets become meaningless when job cuts are looming ahead and the whole exercise is derailed.
 Johnson has also written about Change Levers and the issues that change agents face in organizations.
 Some several levers and interventions need to be used.
 Organizations have several interdependent subsystems and these need to be aligned to each other.
 The subsystems cannot work in isolation and any change that is brought should be effected at the organization level.
 If this does not happen then other units in an organization will start a counter effect.
-Johnson speaks of the cultural web of an organization that centers around an explicit paradigm.
+Johnson speaks of the cultural web of an organization that centres around an explicit paradigm.
 There are various factors such as Stories, Symbols, Power Structures, Organisation Structures, Control Systems, and Routines and Rituals.
 All these forms a part of the social fabric and any change management policies must ensure that these elements are included.

 Bloomgarden (Bloomgarden, 1999) suggests that there are four phases in a merger.
 In the first phase, the merger is announced and this is the chance when the management can make a good impression.
 Special efforts need to be taken to present the facts in the best possible way.
 The second phase covers the time frame between the initial announcement of the merger and the final approval.
 A lot of questions need to be answered about finance, workers and staff status, market caps, and others.
 The management needs to be honest about certain things that they are not sure of.
 If any job cuts are planned, then it is best if this is mentioned as a possibility.
 In the third phase, the merger is signed and the merger needs to stay away and ahead of the rumormongers.
 The management needs to make regular announcements about any plant closures or job losses.
 In the fourth and the final stage, the change management policies from the merger are implemented.
 Stockholders will ask questions about the performance and how the merger has performed against the forecasts.

-What the Merger was supposed to do
+What the Merger Was Supposed to Do

 The merger between Daimler Chrysler was supposed to create a vast automobile manufacturing company that would create a virtual monopoly in all market segments.
 The market cap was supposed to be more than 130 billion USD.
 Daimler had a very good presence in the premium and luxury car market while Chrysler had a good hold in the middle-level car market segment.
 While Chrysler had managed to salvage its operation from bankruptcy on more than a few occasions, it was financially vulnerable.
 Daimler on the other hand had a sound business model and had enjoyed stable growth.
 Both these companies were expected to use their knowledge proactively and cooperatively to increase their business.
 (Surowiecki James, 1998).

-The merger was also supposed to produce huge savings in the form of reduced development cost, sharing of resources, and reduction in procurement and outsourcing costs.
+The merger was also supposed to produce huge savings in the form of reduced development costs, sharing of resources, and reduction in procurement and outsourcing costs.
 US Suppliers to Chrysler were looking forward to sales in the European market while the German suppliers looked for similar opportunities in the US, South America, and Canada.
 The market was supposed to include OEM sales as well as the spare parts market.
 As the editorial board of WSES put it “If Daimler Chrysler were a country, it would rank 37th in the world in terms of Gross Domestic Product, just behind Austria, but well ahead of six other members of the European Union–Greece, Portugal, Norway, Denmark, Finland and Ireland” (WSWS, 1998).

 What went wrong